-The Delaware Museum of Natural History Museum (DMNH) solicits and accepts gifts for purposes that further and fulfill its mission.
-The Museum urges prospective donors to seek the assistance of personal legal and financial advisors in matters relating to their gifts, including the resulting tax and estate planning consequences.
-Acceptance of any contribution, gift or grant is at the discretion of DMNH.
+The Delaware Museum of Nature and Science (DelMNS) solicits and accepts gifts for purposes that further and fulfill its mission.
+The museum urges prospective donors to seek the assistance of personal legal and financial advisors in matters relating to their gifts, including the resulting tax and estate planning consequences.
+Acceptance of any contribution, gift or grant is at the discretion of DelMNS.

-The following policies and guidelines govern acceptance of gifts made to DMNH for the benefit of any of its operations, programs or services.
+The following policies and guidelines govern acceptance of gifts made to DelMNS for the benefit of any of its operations, programs or services.

 Use of Legal Counsel